ying-tang/help-documentation/_neutron/vpn-vlan-directlink.md

    * Your remote-site VPN endpoint

+## Requesting VLAN

+There is very rare chance that you need to orginate a VLAN request deliberately, because this should be a default setup process by IBM Bluemix Private Cloud personnel when they set up the cloud for you.
+In case there is a need, you can open a support ticket.

 ## Requesting Direct Link

 If you request Direct Link for the purpose of BYOIP, Direct Link can be considered an alternative to the tunnel establised as described in [Requesting VPN](#requesting-vpn).